-Goals/Learning Objectives: Introduction to the theoretical concepts and mathematical methods of Classical Electrodynamics as example of a relativistic Field Theory, with many examples and applications.
-Focus on skill-building, symmetry principles, controlled approximations, and concepts at the fore-front of research.
-Students will demonstrate proficiency with fundamental methods of Electrodynamics; apply their knowledge to solve a wide range of problems in modern Physics, with focus on Nuclear and Condensed-Matter Physics, and with special relevance to parallel and future lectures of the graduate curriculum; compare and evaluate problem solving strategies, interpreting their respective value and limitations; be able to study and create more advanced and specialised techniques on their own and as their research will necessitate.
-See also the separate Questions to Check Your Progress.
+Goals/Learning Objectives: Introduction to the mathematical methods of Theoretical Physics with many examples and applications to Physics problems.
+Focus on skill-building.
+No formal but "heuristic" proofs.
+Students will demonstrate proficiency with fundamental methods of Mathematical Physics; apply their knowledge to solve a wide range of problems in modern Physics, with special relevance to parallel and future lectures of the graduate curriculum; compare and evaluate problem solving strategies, interpreting their respective value and limitations; identify common mathematical tools and patterns for very different Physics problems; be able to study more advanced and specialised mathematical techniques on their own and as their research will necessitate.